tsedio/tsed/docs/tutorials/mongoose.md

 <<< @/tutorials/snippets/mongoose/dynamic-references.ts

+### Decimal Numbers

+`@tsed/mongoose` supports `mongoose` 128-bit decimal floating points data type [Decimal128](https://mongoosejs.com/docs/api.html#mongoose_Mongoose-Decimal128).

+The @@NumberDecimal@@ decorator is used to set Decimal128 type for number fields.

+<<< @/tutorials/snippets/mongoose/decimal-numbers.ts

+Optionally a custom decimal type implementation, such as [big.js](https://www.npmjs.com/package/big.js), can be used by passing a constructor to the field decorator.

+<<< @/tutorials/snippets/mongoose/extended-decimal-numbers.ts

 ## Register hook

 Mongoose allows the developer to add pre and post [hooks / middlewares](http://mongoosejs.com/docs/middleware.html) to the schema.